gevorggasparyan/mediaManager/README.md

 ### Adding Properties

-1. After logging in, navigate to the "Add Property" page.
+1. After logging in, you will be navigated to Properties page.
-2. Enter your Tumblr credentials (username and password).
+2. Enter your properties (username, password and account type(e.g. Tumblr)) in "Add Property" form.
-3. Save the credentials.
+3. Save the credentials by clicking "Add property" button.

 ### Running the Scraper

-Once Tumblr credentials are added, scraper automatically will run on server.
+Once properties are added, scraper automatically will run on server and after refreshing the page scraped data will be able to view.

 ### Viewing Scraped Properties

 Scraped properties are available in Scraped Properties window.
 User can select the property, whose scraped data need to view.

 ## 5. Testing
 Application was tested using Postman.
 Sending requests and checking for correct responses.

 ## 6. API Documentation

 ### Postman Collection